Online Campral treatment for alcohol use

 Acamprosate (Campral) is a medication that is FDA-approved to treat alcohol use disorder.
 It can help you manage your cravings for alcohol, and may minimize the withdrawal effects and balance your brain chemistry once you’ve quit drinking.

 Although the mechanism of Campral isn’t totally understood, it is believed to act by correcting some of the brain changes caused by chronic alcohol consumption.
 Drinking affects some neurotransmitters which make you feel calm, and when you quit drinking you can feel poorly because of this.
 Campral decreases these uncomfortable symptoms by affecting neurotransmitters in the brain that cause excitability.

 Some medications, like naltrexone, can be taken even when still drinking.
 Acamprosate works best after you’ve quit drinking entirely.
-At Workit Health, our clinicians can support you through alcohol detox and then begin your treatment with acamprosate.
+At Workit Health, our clinicians can support you as you reduce your alcohol intake and then begin your treatment with acamprosate.